FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 - Keep staging nodes floating (`cep_cell_is_floating`) until you graft them.
 Use `cep_cell_initialize_*` helpers to prepare dictionaries, lists, or value nodes without touching the live tree.
 - Populate children with the dictionary/list APIs (`cep_dict_add_value`, `cep_dict_add_dictionary`, `cep_cell_copy_children`, …).
 If any step fails, call `cep_cell_finalize`/`cep_cell_finalize_hard` before returning; no visible state was changed yet.
+- Only attempt `cep_cell_add` while running in an RW-capable episode or thread.
+The helper calls `cep_ep_require_rw()` and rejects the mutation when no lease is active, immediately finalizing the scratch/floating child so you do not leak partially built nodes.
+A successful add also copies the parent store’s `modified` beat into the child’s `created` timestamp when the parent is already published, keeping ancestry timelines consistent.
 - When the branch is ready, attach it with `cep_cell_add`, `cep_dict_add`, or the append helpers.
 Make sure the destination already exposes a writable store (`cep_cell_ensure_dictionary_child` is the usual guard) so append-only guarantees stay intact.
 - Replacing or removing anchored nodes must go through the store helpers (`cep_cell_remove_hard`, `cep_store_replace_child`).
 Never keep raw child pointers across mutations—look them up again by path.
 - References: the append-only rules live in `docs/L0_KERNEL/topics/APPEND-ONLY-AND-IDEMPOTENCY.md`.